bilelmsekni/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

   6. Nova
   7. Cinder
   8. Horizon
+  9. Your first VM
-  9. Licensing
+  10. Licensing
-  10. Contacts
+  11. Contacts
-  11. Acknowledgement
+  12. Acknowledgement
-  12. Credits
+  13. Credits
-  13. To do
+  14. To do

 0. What is it?
 ==============